dybran/Automated-Continuous-Delivery-to-K8s-cluster/Automated-CD-to-K8s.md

 __Sonarqube Setup__

-Log into the sonarqube server and generate a token and save it in the jenkins server.
+Log into the sonarqube server and generate a token.
+Save it in the jenkins server.

 ```
 username: admin